-Southwest Virginia LGBTQ+ History Project, Dr. Gregory Rosenthal
+Southwest Virginia LGBTQ+ History Project, Dr. Samantha Rosenthal

-The Research Fellow will work with Dr. Gregory Rosenthal, Assistant Professor of Public History, in coordinating activities of the Southwest Virginia LGBTQ+ History Project, a community-based queer public history initiative founded in 2015.
-Activities of the project include: building and maintaining a physical and digital archives of historic regional LGBTQ+ materials; conducting oral histories with community members; designing and leading queer history walking tours; putting together digital exhibitions; and so much more.
-As a community-based project, the Research Fellow will work closely with LGBTQ+ organizations and individuals across the region in the planning and execution of all projects and initiatives.
+The Research Fellow will work with Dr. Samantha Rosenthal, Associate Professor of History and Coordinator of the Public History concentration, on the activities of the Southwest Virginia LGBTQ+ History Project, a community-based queer public history initiative founded in 2015.
+Activities of the project include: building and maintaining a physical and digital archives of historic regional LGBTQ+ materials; conducting oral histories with community members; designing and leading queer history walking tours; putting together digital exhibitions; and much more.
+As a community-based project, the Research Fellow will work closely with LGBTQ+ organizations and individuals across the region in the planning and execution of projects and initiatives.
 This is a great opportunity for students interested in the intersections between scholarship and activism; historical research and community organizing.

 Math, Computer Science, & Physics